Cray-HPE/docs-csm/operations/multi-tenancy/Create_a_Tenant.md

 ## `slurm` operator CRD

-Slurm provisioning is similar to tenant creation, using a CR.
+Slurm provisioning uses a CR, similar to tenant creation.

 (`ncn-mw#`) To see all possible configuration settings for the custom resource, run this command: